 Through an intensive exploration of a broad cast of characters through the span of one lifetime, Le Morte Darthur illustrates some of the more nuanced connections between the institutions, values, and mindsets that make up Arthur’s court and, more widely, the Medieval mindset.
-Using Greimas’ semiotic square has allowed me to better direct my own research into Malory’s analysis, which in turn revealed a list of four groups or ideas that work together to build the foundation of the story: the Medieval individual, the Community (hermetic and not), the Church, and the Material.
+Using Greimas’s semiotic square has allowed me to better direct my own research into Malory’s analysis, which in turn revealed a list of four groups or ideas that work together to build the foundation of the story: the Medieval individual, the Community (hermetic and not), the Church, and the Material.
 Using the square, readers can identify how these entries are in communication; the individual emerges from the community, the Church encompasses both, and materialism initially seems a denial of community and the spiritual.
 Yet eventually it becomes clear that these relationships are not quite so simple and, while partially accurate, they do not tell the entire story.

 Within communities, we find individuals forming new communities that are simultaneously reliant upon and exclusive of the greater group.
 Similarly, we find that the seeming self-contained individual should be more involved, not less, with different communities because it is through cooperation and navigation that the individual occurs.
 The Church, meanwhile, embraces a more dynamic and whole person than one might initially expect because it too is an institution comprised of changing members—not just those who are holy in a specific, limited instance.
 Therefore, Church members are beings situated throughout time, thus including their various communities and resulting identity as individuals.
 This is partially what is meant when describing the Church as a “body”: it is inherently connected to the spatial and temporal as a physical manifestation of Medieval individualism.
 Finally, the materialism of the court cannot be entirely contained by the physical, secular world; Arthur, for example, uses the Church as a model for his own system and he attaches an almost religious fervor to his own hermetic community.

-In a similar manner to the mutual influence that community and the Medieval individual place on each other, using Greimas’ semiotic square to analyze Le Morte Darthur also results in revelations about the square as a tool.
+In a similar manner to the mutual influence that community and the Medieval individual place on each other, using Greimas’s semiotic square to analyze Le Morte Darthur also results in revelations about the square as a tool.
 Through my analysis, I have explored the ways that the square has illuminated my own pursuit, but also the ways in which it is limited in its scope.
 Although my own work has only scraped the surface of what such tools can offer to the field of structural analysis, one clear indication is that the time is right to incorporate more elements into the square: to multiply its surface, to reveal a circle.
 Through an emphasis on fluidity, wholeness, and motion as elements of higher definition interpretation, one can take a lesson from the various knights of the Round Table and apply those conclusions on the semiotic square.
 In short, we can recognize the tool as an excellent starting point, but also accept that it cannot address the complicated and dynamic nature of texts such as Le Morte Darthur, similar to how the Round Table suggests that stagnancy in a hermetic community fails to adequately respond to an ever-changing world.

 Works Cited and Referenced